-When we take a photo with our cameras, we are turning a 3D image into just 2D, something that can causes problems when you’re trying to display depth.
+When we take a photo with our cameras, we turn a 3D image into 2D.
+It can cause problems when you’re trying to display depth.

-It has advantages and disadvantages, depending on what you’re trying to convey with your photo but, ultimately, it holds you back when you’re trying to add depth to a photo.
+It has advantages and disadvantages, depending on what you’re trying to convey with your photo.
+But, ultimately, it holds you back when trying to add depth to a photo.

-The most important thing to do is to make sure you have a foreground and a background.
+The most important thing to do is ensure you have a foreground and a background.
 A great way to do this is to include the rule of thirds.

 This rule basically dictates that photos should be split into nine equal sections, divided by two equally-spaced horizontal lines and two equally-spaced vertical lines.
 The important features within the frame should intersect with these lines at some point.